DeNRuDi/loggerflow/README.md

 ### Alarms

 ![img.png](photos/connected_alarms.png)
 LoggerFlow supports alarms, they can be easily and quickly connected to your projects.
-To make sure that the alarm is working, you can see the Alarm Working status next to the project.

 You have ready-made 3 alarms to choose from:
 - TelegramBackend;